Opionz/Opionz/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on an interesting project for clowdr.io
+- 🔭 I’m currently working on interesting projects i would love to share later

 - 🌱 I’m currently learning Kubernetes

-- ❓ Ask me about anything related to C#, .NET and other related technologies
+- ❓ Ask me about anything related to C#, .NET and other related technologies, anyway you can email me whenever at ope.ajayi@hotmail.com

 - ⚡ Fun fact:  When i am off work, I save the City